Some of the offers on this page may have expired.

 How we chose our list of top cards for bad credit

 Getting charged a fee every year for being a cardholder can eat into the value you’re getting from your card.
-We make sure that the perks and rewards of the card make up for the annual fee and identify how much you need to use your card to make the annual fee worth the expense.
+We look for benefits that help make up for the cost of an annual fee.

-The annual percentage rate is the rate of interest you’ll have to pay on your outstanding balance so the longer the period without APR, the better.
-We make sure you’re getting the best deal.
+The annual percentage rate is the rate of interest you’ll have to pay on your outstanding balance.
+The longer the period without APR, the better.

 Balance transfer offer

 When you move part or all of the outstanding balance you owe from one lender to another, this is called a balance transfer.
 Some cards offer a low fee on transferred balances — usually around 3%-5% of the transferred amount.
 Transferring a balance can be a tool to consolidate debt, pay down what you owe at a lower rate and improve your credit score.

 Even if your credit score isn’t perfect, there are cards that offer fantastic rewards that help you earn cash back, points, or miles on what you’re spending every day.
 We evaluate the rewards and identify which card is a good fit for different types of spenders.